jackmorrison12/personal-site/content/notes/data-centres.md

 The aim is to get power consumption to grow linearly with the utilisation of the equipment

-average real-world data centres are too inefficient, as they waste 2/3 of their energy
+Average real-world data centres are too inefficient, as they waste 2/3 of their energy

 Energy consumption is not proportional to load - CPUs aren't so bad, but other components are